BorgwardtLab/P-WL/README.md

-# A persistent Weisfeiler&ndash;Lehman Procedure for Graph Classification
+# A Persistent Weisfeiler&ndash;Lehman Procedure for Graph Classification

 This repository contains code, data sets, experiments, and documentation for our ICML 2019 paper &ldquo;A Persistent Weisfeiler&ndash;Lehman Procedure